-The Sub-Adviser selects investments from the Listed Private Equity Company universe pursuant to a proprietary selection methodology using quantitative and qualitative historical results and commonly used financial measurements such as: price-tobook, price-to-sales, price-to-earnings, return on equity and balance sheet analysis.
+The Sub-Adviser selects investments from the Listed Private Equity Company universe pursuant to a proprietary selection methodology using quantitative and qualitative historical results and commonly used financial measurements such as: price-to-book, price-to-sales, price-to-earnings, return on equity and balance sheet analysis.
 In addition, the Sub-Adviser observes the depth and breadth of company management, including management turnover.
 Lastly, the Sub-Adviser looks to allocate the Portfolio directly and indirectly amongst industry sectors, geographic locations, stage of investment and the year in which the private equity firm or fund makes a commitment or an investment in a fund, asset or business ("vintage year").

 Market Risk.
-Market risk refers to the risk that the value of securities held by the Portfolio may decline due to daily fluctuations in the securities markets that are generally beyond the Adviser's or Sub-Adviser's control, including fluctuation in interest rates, the quality of the Portfolio's investments, general economic and market conditions, and investor sentiment.
+Market risk refers to the risk that the value of securities held by the Portfolio may decline due to daily fluctuations in the securities markets that are generally beyond the Adviser's or Sub-Adviser's control, including fluctuation in interest rates, the quality of the Portfolio's investments, investor sentiment, and general economic and market conditions, such as national or international political events, natural disasters, and the spread of infectious illness or other public health issue.
 In a declining stock market, stock prices for all companies (including those in the Portfolio's portfolio) may decline, regardless of their long-term prospects.